eclectic-matt/web-deployment/README.md

 # web-deployment

-These files appear on the eclectic website at http://eclecticapp.xyz/repo
+These files relate to the eclectic website: http://eclecticapp.xyz

+Some files are backups of pages and some are helper files for specific functionality.

 This deployment is being developed and expanded over time.